Theology and Neuroscience

 • Swinburne, Richard.
 1997.
 The Evolution of the Soul.
 Oxford: Clarendon.
 Revised.
 First published 1986.

 • Tanner, Norman.
 2000.
-‘Trent, Council of’, in The Oxford Companion to Christian Thought: Intellectual, Spiritual, and Moral Horizons of Christianity.
+‘Trent, Council Of’, in The Oxford Companion to Christian Thought: Intellectual, Spiritual, and Moral Horizons of Christianity.
 Edited by Adrian Hastings, Alister Mason, and Hugh Pyper.
 Oxford: Oxford University Press, 714–715.

 • Turk, Anne, Warren S. Brown, Melissa Symington, and Lynn K. Paul.
 2010.
 ‘Social Narratives in Agenesis of the Corpus Callosum: Linguistic Analysis of the Thematic Apperception Test’, Neuropsychologia 48, no. 1: 43–50. https://doi.org/10.1016/j.neuropsychologia.2009.08.009